pluralsight/guides/draft/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 spring.jpa.properties.hibernate.type=trace
 ```

-In Spring Boot, by default, JPA databases will be created automatically if you use an embedded database (such as H2, HSQL or Derby) by executing the files `schema.sql` (to define the structure of the database) and `data.sql` (to insert initial data) in the classpath.
+In Spring Boot, by default, JPA databases will be created automatically if you use an embedded database (such as H2, HSQL or Derby).
+If they are in the classpath, it will execute the files `schema.sql` (to define the structure of the database) and `data.sql` (to insert initial data).

 However, we can define *profiles* to run distinct scripts for different databases.
 That's the purpose of the line:
 ```
 spring.datasource.platform=h2
 ```

 It tells Spring Boot to execute the files `schema-h2.sql` and `data-h2.sql`.
-For this app, create the file `src/main/resources/schema-h2.sql` with the following content:
+For this application, create the file `src/main/resources/schema-h2.sql` with the following content:
 ```sql
 CREATE TABLE chat(
 	chat_id             BIGINT IDENTITY PRIMARY KEY,